Skip to Content

 Make it Without Cornstarch

-If you don’t want to use cornstarch, there are two other options you can try to make this paint.
+If you don’t want to use cornstarch, there are two other options.
 The first is using actual sidewalk chalk!
 You can crush it up in a baggie and then mix it with water.
 It’s fun for kids who want to paint instead of draw.

 The other option is to use flour.
 You should add twice as much water than flour if you choose to go that route.